All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not FDA-approved.
 Dihexa has no FDA approval for any indication.
 Any use is experimental and off-label.

-For context on peptides with more established human data, see our or our guide to .
+For context on peptides with more established human data, see our or our guide to.

 How Dihexa Is Currently Used

 Oral administration.
 Dihexa is sometimes compounded as an oral capsule or sublingual tablet.
 The ability to cross the blood-brain barrier orally is one of its practical advantages.
-Typical doses cited in community reports range from 10 to 40 mg per day, though standardized dosing has not been established through human trials.
+Typical doses cited in community reports range from 10 to 40 mg per day, though standardized dosing hasn't been established through human trials.

 Subcutaneous injection.
 Some providers prescribe dihexa as a subcutaneous injection.
 This route may provide more consistent bioavailability.